-It is now widely known and accepted that petroleum powered motor vehicles are a source of greenhouse gas emissions (GHGs) that contribute to climate change.
+It is widely accepted that fossil fuel powered motor vehicles are a source of greenhouse gas emissions (GHGs) that contribute to climate change.
 Acadia is committed to promoting active and alternative modes of transportation and enacting policies to reduce emissions and air pollutants from vehicle use on and associated with campus.

 Bike Parking on Campus

 In 2017/2018 Acadia and the Acadia Students' Union partnered to install new bike posts on campus.
 Each residence now has a bike post and others are located in various locations across campus.

 Bikes are available for loan at the Berwick & District Library and the Wolfville Library .
 Bikes will be available on a first-come basis, and are due back the same day, no later than 30 minutes before the library closes.